SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 .. note:: In the following sections, expressions in square brackets are placeholders.
-          Please be sure to remove the brackets and replace the placeholder with the specific text you need to use.
-          (e.g. if you want to display a widget 300 pixels wide, change *width="[250]"* to *width="300"*.
+          Please be sure to remove the brackets and replace the placeholder with the specific text you need to use (e.g. if you want to display a widget 300 pixels wide, change *width="[250]"* to *width="300"*).

 ------------------
 headline